 Enter the storage location (usually a network drive that has been shared with the user) in the input field.
-The folder you enter here must already be present!

 Note: Check that the user can access this folder, as the generated (policy) files are loaded or copied from it when the user logs on.